Medical Device · Glaucoma

 QMAX is the first implant built to treat it that way.

-Worldwide, tens of millions live with glaucoma.
-Today's surgeries and drugs lower intraocular pressure (IOP), and yet vision loss continues.
-The reason is mechanical, and it has been hiding in plain sight.
+Worldwide, over 80 million people live with glaucoma.
+Today's surgeries and drugs aim to lower eye pressure, and yet vision loss continues.

 people living with glaucoma globally